GreenLightning/MemTracer/Readme.md

 # MemTracer

-Bounding Volume Hierarchy Reconstruction from Memory Traces (using Binary Instrumentation).
+Source code for my master's thesis (currently not publicly available) and the paper **Reconstructing Bounding Volume Hierarchies from Memory Traces of Ray Tracers** to be published during PG 2022.

 ## Overview

 - `rt` example ray tracer
 - `mem_trace` binary instrumentation tool
+- `mem_vis` trace analysis tool and gui

 ## Building

-Download [NVBit](https://github.com/NVlabs/NVBit/releases) and copy the `core` directory into this directory, then run CMake.
+Download [NVBit](https://github.com/NVlabs/NVBit/releases) (version 1.5.4 or later) and copy the `core` directory into this directory, then run CMake.

 Additional dependencies that should be installed: